jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

 ## Test Multiplication

-We will now move on the next item on the TODO list which is to test multiplication
+We will now move on test multiplication, the next item on the TODO list

 ### <span style="color:red">**RED**</span> : make it fail

-we add a failing test `test_calculator.py` named `test_multiplication`
+we add a failing test to `test_calculator.py` named `test_multiplication`
 ```python
 import unittest
 import calculator